Shishir9kumar/Algo-Trading/README.md

 # Algo-Trading
-Some of the know Quant Strategies in Python
+Some of the well known Quant Strategies in Python